a-real-ai/pywinassistant/README.md

 # Installation
 ```
+# Add your Chat-GPT API Keys to the project:
+add your API Key in /core/core_api.py  ->  line 3: client = OpenAI(api_key='insert_your_api_key_here')
+add your API Key in /core/core_imaging.py  ->  line 12: api_key = 'insert_your_api_key_here'

+# Install requirements:
 cd pywinassistant
 pip install -r .\requirements.txt

+# Execute the assistant:
 cd .\core

-add your API Key in /core/core_api.py  ->  line 3: client = OpenAI(api_key='insert_your_api_key_here')
-add your API Key in /core/core_imaging.py  ->  line 12: api_key = 'insert_your_api_key_here'
 python ./assistant.py
 ```

 # Usage
-Run "Assistant.py", say "Ok computer" to enable the assistant or click to it or enable the chat for a fast action.
+Run "Assistant.py", say "Ok computer" to enable the assistant by voice commands or click to it or enable the chat to do a fast action.
 Use Right click above the Assistant to see the available options for the assistant.

 For debugging mode execute "Driver.py".
-Inside it you can debug and try easily the functions of "act" which is used alongside the assistant, "fast_act" and "assistant" by using the examples.
+Inside it, you can debug and try easily the functions of "act" which is used alongside the assistant, "fast_act" and "assistant" by using the examples.
 To run a JSON test case, modify the JSON path from the "assistant" function.

 # Working cases (on cases.py)